open-ephys/onix-docs/source/Hardware Guide/PCIe Host/setup-windows.rst

     .. figure:: /_static/pcie-host-windows/windows-test-mode-command.png
        :align: left

 #.
-Restart the computer (a complete power cycle is not required).
+Restart the computer (A regular reboot is required.
+A complete power cycle might not set the option).
 #.
 You should see now some text at the bottom right of the Desktop indicating that
    Windows is operating in testing mode: